Resources

 What is the safest way to share an API key with an AI agent?

 Do not share the raw key.
-Store it centrally, grant one named agent access to one secret, resolve it at runtime, and keep audit history.
+Store it centrally, grant the named agent access to the credential it needs, resolve it at runtime, and keep audit history.

 Is a password manager enough for sharing API keys with agents?